-- A Native Vegetation Council funded project to restore sheoak grassy woodlands in the Lincoln National Park and Memory Cove WPA continued, with rabbit management and baseline monitoring milestones being achieved. - A 300 hectare prescribed burn was successfully undertaken in the Memory Cove WPA.
-This burn completed a fuel reduced buffer to provide protection for the Southern Emu-Wren population. - Feral animal control work continued in the Memory Cove WPA, rabbits and foxes in particular were targeted. - Maintenance work, site planning and preparation was conducted in the Memory Cove WPA.
-This included upgrades for the Memory Cove camping area and planning to improve drainage issues relating to storm water runoff. - Visitor management was undertaken in the Memory Cove WPA to minimise visitor impact on biodiversity assets. - Maintenance grading and drainage works were completed on the access track within the Memory Cove WPA.
+- A Native Vegetation Council funded project to restore sheoak grassy woodlands in the Lincoln National Park and Memory Cove Wilderness Protection Area continued, with rabbit management and baseline monitoring milestones being achieved. - Feral animal control work continued in the Memory Cove Wilderness Protection Area, rabbits and foxes in particular were targeted. - Maintenance work, site planning and preparation was conducted in the Memory Cove Campground.
+This included upgrades for the Memory Cove camping sites and improved storm water runoff drainage. - Visitor management was undertaken in the Memory Cove Wilderness Protection Area to minimise visitor impact on biodiversity assets. - Aerial Boxthorn survey conducted on Franklin Island (of the Nuyts Archipelago Wilderness Protection Area) to assess feasibility and estimated resources for control. - A second prescribed burn was conducted in the south-east corner of the Hincks Wilderness Protection Area, building on the previous burn conducted in May 2012.
+This prescribed burn added approximately 250 hectares of fuel-reduced area to provide both environmental and private asset protection from wildfire.